waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## VII.
 Current Action Plans & Hypotheses
 - **IMMEDIATE GOALS:**
-    1. Navigate Route 7 to find Celadon City.
+    1. Explore Celadon Mansion for clues or items.
-    2. Heal the entire party at the Celadon City Pokémon Center.
+    2. Find the Celadon Department Store.
-    3. Find a drink for the thirsty guards, likely at the Celadon Department Store.
+    3. Find a drink for the thirsty guards.
-- **Hypothesis:** The western exit of Route 7 leads to Celadon City.

-- **Celadon City Intel:** A Gentleman in the Pokémon Center mentioned that a POKé FLUTE can awaken sleeping POKéMON.
+- **Hypothesis:** The Department Store will sell a drink that can be given to the guards.